I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_co_send_net_buffer_lists.md

 Flags that define attributes for the send operation.
 The flags can be combined with a bitwise OR
      operation.
 To clear all of the flags, set this parameter to zero.
      <i>MiniportCoSendNetBufferLists</i> supports the following flags:

+#### NDIS_SEND_FLAGS_DISPATCH_LEVEL

+The caller can optionally set this flag if the current IRQL is DISPATCH_LEVEL.
+For more information about this flag, see
+       <a href="https://msdn.microsoft.com/ac559f4f-0138-4b9a-8f1b-44a2973fd6a1">Dispatch IRQL Tracking</a>.

+#### NDIS_SEND_FLAGS_CHECK_FOR_LOOPBACK

+NDIS should check for loopback.
+By default, NDIS does not loop back data to the driver that
+       submitted the send request.
+An overlying driver can override this behavior by setting the
+       <b>NDIS_SEND_FLAGS_CHECK_FOR_LOOPBACK</b> flag.
+When this flag is set, NDIS identifies all of the <a href="..\ndis\ns-ndis-_net_buffer.md">NET_BUFFER</a>
+       structures that contain data that matches the receive criteria for the binding.
+NDIS indicates
+       <b>NET_BUFFER</b> structures that match the criteria to the overlying driver.
+This flag does not affect
+       checking for loopback, or looping back, on other bindings.

 ## Return Value